mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/dimension-attribute.md

 ---
 title: DimensionAttribute class
+description: A non-RPG class, property or field may be stamped with this attribute to indicate a consumer RPG program to consider it as an array with the specified dimension.

 ---

 A non-RPG class, property or field may be stamped with this attribute to indicate a consumer RPG program to consider it as an array with the specified dimension.